eyeson-team/api/content/api-reference/index.md

 ## Broadcast

-To connect an eyeson room with a broadcast you have to provide a valid streaming URL.
-To receive one please follow the instructions from [YouTube][yt-streaming-api], [Facebook][fb-streaming-api], or other.
+To connect an eyeson room with a broadcast you have to provide a valid streaming RTMP url.

 ```
 POST /rooms/:access_key/broadcasts